mesosphere/charts/README.md

 "mesosphere-staging" has been added to your repositories
 ```

-You can then run `helm search mesosphere-staging` to see the charts.
+You can then run `helm search repo mesosphere-staging` to see the charts.

 ## Chart Format